holoviz/panel/doc/explanation/comparisons/compare_streamlit.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QiiwEAz6BVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 We don't think Streamlit sucks as the ironic title of the video thumbnail suggests.
 There are many enthusiastic Streamlits users that have been enabled by Streamlit to solve their problems.
-It's created the *data app* genre, its inspired lots of data app innovation and stands out as one of the benchmark data app frameworks to measure up against.
+It's created the *data app* genre, its inspired lots of data app innovation and still stands out as one of the benchmark data app frameworks to measure up against.

 ## Code Examples